Recreating Lizzie Bennet’s Brown Frolicking Frock

 So now that I’ve ranted and raged over the problem, I offer an easy solution (insert Professor Harold Hill singing “Ya’ Got Trouble”).
 The first step to spending less time on your phone is simple: move your icons.

 For the app your finger most often gravitates toward when idle, just move that icon to a different place on your phone, even onto another page if you want.
 This way, you can’t, through muscle memory, open it.
 You’ll have to make a conscious effort to find the icon, and this is your new signal.
-Each time you go looking for that one app, you can stop yourself and decide to spend some time OFF your phone.
+Each time you go looking for that one app, you can decide to spend some time OFF your phone.

 Personally, I switched out my icons and put my Bible app where I usually keep Instagram.
 I was amazed at how many times I mindlessly opened it because it was in that specific location.
 Every time I would go for Instagram, I’d click on the Bible app in its place, so I’d read a few verses instead.
 It really worked, to just move or replace those most popular icons.